beyondabel/BAWebView/README.md

 ###How do I get started?

-Download BAWebView and try out the included iPhone example apps Check out the documentation for a comprehensive look at all of the APIs available in BANetworking BANetworking uses ARC and is based on UIWebView and WKWebView, which means it supports all iOS versions.
+Download BAWebView and try out the included iPhone example apps

+BAWebView uses ARC and is based on UIWebView and WKWebView, which means it supports all iOS versions.

 If you need a hand, you can contact us by e-mail.